1926 Open Championship

 The 1926 Open Championship was the 61st Open Championship, held 23–25 June at Royal Lytham & St Annes Golf Club in Lytham St Annes, England.
 Amateur Bobby Jones won the first of his three Claret Jugs, two strokes ahead of runner-up Al Watrous.
 Jones was the first amateur to win the title in 29 years, last by Harold Hilton in 1897.
 Americans finished in the top four spots and it was the fifth victory by an American in six years.

 This was the first Open Championship in which there was both qualifying and a 36-hole cut.
 A 36-hole cut had been introduced in 1898 to reduce numbers on the final day.
 However, with an ever increasing number of entries, in 1907 the cut was replaced with a qualification competition.
 This had continued until 1925, except in 1910–11 when there was again no qualification but a 36-hole cut.
 To make the cut players would need to be within 14 strokes of the leader after 36 holes.
 A new rule by The Royal and Ancient was also put into place in the 1926 Open Championship; it stated that no competitors would be allowed more than two practice rounds prior to the event.
 In the past some players had spent weeks on the championship course practicing.
 This new rule allowed the American players to compete on more equal terms with the British entrants.

 This was also the first time there was regional qualifying.
 A southern section played at Sunningdale, a central section at St Annes Old Links and a northern section at Western Gailes.
 Each section played 36 holes, although for the southern and central sections this took place on two days (16–17 June) while for the northern section it was on just one day (16 June).
 49 places (and ties) were allocated to the southern section, 42 places (and ties) to the central section and 10 places (and ties) to the northern section.
 55 players qualified from the southern section, 51 from the central section and 11 from the northern section giving a total of 117.
 Tom Wilson won the northern section with a score of 148.
-In the southern section Bobby Jones dominated, scoring 134 (66-68) and leading by seven clear strokes.
+In the southern section Bobby Jones dominated, scoring 134 (66-68), reportedly the lowest 36-hole score in any serious golf tournament up to that point, and leading by seven clear strokes.
 During the two rounds on only one hole did he score more than four, a five at the 10th in his second round.
 After his first round of 66, The Times reported that "the crowd dispersed awe-stricken.
 They had watched the best round they had ever seen, or ever would see, and what the later players did they neither knew nor cared".
 Walter Hagen led the central section with a score of 143, one of nine Americans qualifying there.